pierre-rouleau/pel/README.rst

 PEL might be for you!
 Then go ahead, `install it`_ [1]_ or `update it`_ [2]_ !

-- PEL operates in 2 different setup:
+- PEL operates in 2 different Emacs startup operation modes:

-  - The normal Emacs setup, using Emacs' standard package.el package manager with PEL's extensions that provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
+  - The normal Emacs startup setup, using Emacs' standard package.el package manager with PEL's extensions that provide **customization-driven package management** built on `Emacs easy customization`_ to pick and chose packages and behaviours, all without having to write Emacs Lisp code.
 PEL